ibnunasir/myinvois-gateway/README.md

     ```bash
     bun install
     ```
-2.  **Set environment variables:** Ensure your `.env` file in the project root is configured, or set the environment variables directly in your shell.
+2.  **Set environment variables:** Ensure your `.env` file in the project root is configured (see "Environment Variables" section), or set the environment variables directly in your shell.
 If using local Redis, make sure `REDIS_URL` points to it (e.g., `redis://localhost:6379`).
+For signing, ensure your key and certificate files are in place (e.g., in `myinvois-gateway/certs/`) if using default paths, or that the appropriate environment variables are set.
 3.  **Run the development server:**
     ```bash
     bun run dev